saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 In endpoint and out endpoint are totally two different endpoints.
 I excluded endpoint zero.
 This sentence is not totally correct for endpoint zero because you can't configure the endpoint zero as freely as the other endpoints, but we will see that later.

+## For packets and Transaction types - see printout

 ## Packets
 A pkt is the smallest unit of data txed in USB.
 Packets are grouped into Frames (see above).
 The bytes of a pkt are txed LSB first.